 - Allow the mixture to sit for 5-10 minutes, until sugar has dissolved.
 Whisk through once more before using.

 - Use immediately or store in an airtight container in the fridge for 5 days.
 Whisk before using.

 - This recipe makes 1 1/4 cups of marinade, or enough for 2 1/2 pounds of meat.

 - Beef (all cuts), Pork (tenderloin and pork chops), and Lamb (all cuts): 4-12 hours.

 - Chicken breasts, thighs, and legs and other poultry: 4-8 hours.

 - Fish, Seafood, Vegetables, and Meat Substitutes: 1-2 hours.

 - Bake or grill meats, fish and vegetables as directed.

 Making Teriyaki Sauce:

 - Did you know you can turn this marinade into a teriyaki sauce?
 It’s easy and requires a little cornstarch and a saucepan!
-Follow the steps below to convert this easy teriyaki marinade into a delicious silky teriyaki sauce!
+Follow the steps below to convert this teriyaki marinade into a delicious silky sauce!